Order polynomial product formulas and poset dynamics: Order polynomial product formulas

-\Cref{thm:ap_prod_form} is due to Proctor.
-The case $d=1$ has an interpretation in terms of the representation theory of the symplectic group (see~\cite{proctor1988odd}); and of course the minuscule case $d=0$ has an interpretation in terms of the representation theory of the general linear group.
-However, for general $d$, Proctor's proof does not use representation theory: rather, it manipulates a determinantal formula due to MacMahon (see~\cite[Exercise 7.101]{stanley1999ec2}).
+Theorem~\ref{thm:ap_prod_form} is due to Proctor.
+The case $d=1$ has an interpretation in terms of the representation theory of the symplectic group (see~\cite{proctor1988odd}), and the minuscule case $d=0$ has an interpretation in terms of the representation theory of the general linear group.
+However, for general $d$, Proctor's proof instead manipulates a determinantal formula due to MacMahon (see~\cite[Exercise 7.101]{stanley1999ec2}).